williamchou500/Recipe-Ratings-Analysis/README.md

 As found in the bivariate analysis, the distribution of average rating for both healthy and unhealthy looks very similar, suggesting that the healthiness of a food does not influence average rating much.

 Comparing the group means, healthy foods have an average rating of 4.72 and unhealthy foods have an average rating of 4.70, leaving a difference in group means of 0.02.
-A permutation test will be run to check if this difference is significant at the 0.05 significance level.
+A permutation test using difference in group means as the test statistic will be run to check if this difference is significant at the 0.05 significance level.

 **Null Hypothesis:** Whether a recipe is healthy or not has no relation with its average rating and observed differences in the sample are due to random chance